about

 Ian Elliott

-Yoga, Movement Facilitator, Shiatsu Therapist, CYT, EST.
+Yoga, Movement Educator, Shiatsu Therapist, CYT, EST.

 After struggling with health issues, and noting a lack of long-term efficacy in many prescriptive western remedies, Ian first began exploring options for self-care in 2004.
 Seeing the necessity of a lifelong commitment to personal wellness and wanting to share this understanding with others, he began to develop the means to assist his friends and neighbours in cultivating and maintaining their own sense of balance.
 These days, that neighbourhood extends to all corners of the city of Toronto – and with the introduction of online classes and destination retreats, now reaches worldwide.